• Skip to content

 • when you plan to come back to work

-• your options for coming back to work, including any changes to your role.
+• in what capacity you’d like to come back to work, including any changes to your role.

 If you’ve just found out or think that you’re pregnant, see your GP straight away.
 You need to start your antenatal appointments, have some routine tests, and make a booking for a place of birth.
 From 13-28 weeks of pregnancy, your appointments are likely to be every 4-5 weeks.